-KINPF 10B Stretch & Relaxation 54 hours laboratory
+Stretch & Relaxation 54 hours laboratory

 Recommended Preparation: KINPF 10.
-Grading: letter grade or pass/no pass posture.
+Grading: letter grade or pass/no pass

+This course provides the continued study and development of flexibility in muscles and joints at an intermediate to advanced level.
 Relaxation and stretching techniques will be used to improve general fitness and reduce stress.
-Transferable to UC or CSU; see counselor for limitations

-This course provides the continued study and development of flexibility in muscles and joints to prevent injury and to improve body alignment and